hiumonday/rust-on-nails-projectII/README.md

 Run inside the supplied `devcontainer`.
 You'll need to fetch the template which is a git submodule.

-1. git submodule init
-1. git submodule update
+Build asset
+1. cd crates/asset-pipeline
+2. npm run release

+Run
-1. `cd rust-on-nails.com`
+1. dbmate up
-1. `zs` which is an alias for `zola serve --interface 0.0.0.0 --port 2222`
+2. just watch

-The access the site from http://localhost:2222
+The access the site from http://localhost:3000